infab-app/airgap-fusion/docs/CONTRIBUTING.md

 ## CI Checks

-Every push and pull request runs these GitHub Actions:
+Every pull request to `develop` or `main` runs these GitHub Actions:

 | Workflow | What it checks |
 |----------|---------------|